panda7789/docs.cs-cz/docs/visual-basic/misc/for-loop-not-initialized.md

 ms.lasthandoff: 11/22/2019
 ms.locfileid: "74348445"
 ---
-# <a name="for-loop-not-initialized-visual-basic"></a>For loop not initialized (Visual Basic)
+# <a name="for-loop-not-initialized-visual-basic"></a>Smyčka for nebyla inicializována (Visual Basic)
-You jumped into the middle of a `For...Next` loop.
+Přešli jste do středu `For...Next` smyčky.

 ## <a name="to-correct-this-error"></a>Oprava této chyby

-1. Remove the jump into the loop.
+1. Odebere skok do smyčky.

 ## <a name="see-also"></a>Viz také: